ideal-postcodes/jquery.postcodes/README.md

 jQuery.postcodes generates 2 form elements within a specified div element.
 These are an **input field** to receive postcode inputs from the user and a **Button** to run address lookups via the Ideal Postcodes API.

-If a matchingis found, a selection menu is created and the selected address is piped into the form.
+If a matching is found, a selection menu is created and the selected address is piped into the form.

 If no matching postcode is found or an error occurred, the plugin will append an appropriate message.